zeeshanibnali/lawn/README.md

 ### Lawn

-Introducing, a cutting-edge real-time color generator application that unlocks your creativity and brings a world of vibrant hues to your fingertips.
+Introducing, a cutting-edge real-time color generator application as an Adobe CEP extension that unlocks your creativity and brings a world of vibrant hues to your fingertips.
 With its intuitive interface and powerful algorithms, Lawn revolutionizes the way you explore, discover, and create captivating color palettes.

 See showcase folder to view the app screenshots.

+Inspired by realtimecolors.

 ### Dev Requirements